Marshall Rauch

-Marshall Arthur Rauch (born February 2, 1923) is an American retired politician in the state of North Carolina.
+Marshall Arthur Rauch (February 2, 1923 – March 18, 2025) was an American politician in the state of North Carolina.

-Biography
+Life and career

 A native of New York City, Rauch was born there to Nathan A. and Tillie (Wohl) Rauch.
 He attended Duke University.
 Rauch moved to Gastonia in Gaston County, North Carolina, where he was involved in many county, civic and community organizations.
 In the 1950s and early 1960s, Rauch served on the Gastonia City Council with stints as mayor pro tempore.
-He married Jeanne Girard in 1946 and has five children.
+He married Jeanne Girard in 1946 and had five children.
 Rauch also owned Rauch Industries Inc. a Christmas ornament company in Gaston County, North Carolina from 1954 to 1998.

 In 1967, he was elected to the North Carolina State Senate, representing the 25th district.
-He served until 1990.
-Rauch still is the longest-serving Jewish senator in North Carolina history.
+He served until 1990, making him the longest-serving Jewish senator in North Carolina history.

 In 2013, Rauch was honored by the Gaston County Community Foundation.
-There is a section of Interstate 85 designated the Senator Marshall Arthur Rauch Highway near Gastonia that is named after him.
+A section of Interstate 85 near Gastonia is designated the Senator Marshall Arthur Rauch Highway.

-Rauch turned 100 on February 2, 2023.
+Rauch turned 100 on February 2, 2023, and died in Dallas, North Carolina on March 18, 2025, at the age of 102.